LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 Now this drama unfolded in a very interesting way.

 - Sam got hired by Microsoft the very next day after he was fired from OpenAI.
-- OpenAI Staff threatened to quit unless Board resigns and Sam is reinstated as CEO.
+- OpenAI Staff threatened to quit unless the Board resigns and Sam is reinstated as CEO.
 - Interim CEO, Mira Murati, initiated questioning of the board members on their decision to fire Sam to which they didn't respond with a satisfactory answer.
 - OpenAI Board resigns and Sam is reinstated as CEO.